 The Next Recession is Just Around the Corner

-There will be another recession in the U.S. The only real question is when, but based on historical trends, that time is only 1-2 years away.
+There will be another recession in the U.S. The only real question is when, but based on historical trends, that time is 6 to 12 months away.

 It’s important to note here that I’m talking about the “normal” economic cycles we experience, not those triggered by major unforeseen events such as occurred September 11, 2001, or the collapse of Lehman Brothers in 2008.